 Table: The software features of the Ledger Nano X and the Trezor Model T

 Instead, a better choice is to then find an alternative - whether it be an exchange-based wallet or even a hardware one, it’s much better to pick a different way to store your crypto coins than originally intended, but to be sure of their safety, and have peace of mind!

 Finally, as far as trading, buying, and selling crypto assets goes, your best bet is to choose an exchange platform that both has a good reputation within the industry, and is secure and reliable, too.
-Coinbase and Binance are the two leaders in this regard, but there are surely more amazing options to pick from, too!
+Binance and KuCoin are the two leaders in this regard, but there are surely more amazing options to pick from, too!